worawit/beaengine-fork/README.md

 The implicited argument now is flag with IMPLICIT_ARG.
 With this and MnemonicId, we can construct assembly in light version easily.

-Please note that the implicited argument, might be composite argument.
-See below example from "pushad"
+All arguments should not be composited like below (from previous 'popad').

     (*pMyDisasm).Argument2.ArgType = IMPLICIT_ARG+REGISTER_TYPE+GENERAL_REG+REG0+REG1+REG2+REG3+REG4+REG5+REG6+REG7;

+I move them to INSTRTYPE.ImplicitUsedReg.

 Also remind that implicited argument for some instructions are not complete.
 I have no idea to fix this problem because I do not know many assembly instructions and it is required to add/change data structure.

+### INSTRTYPE.ImplicitUsedReg (in progress)

+All composited arguments go here.
+Also some instruction needs it.

 ### NO_ARGUMENT is 0